New Year's Checklist

 - After you’ve removed the decorations and taken down holiday lighting, take a home security survey of your home.
 Check your outside lighting; is it adequate and are the motion detectors or dusk to dawn lights working properly?

 If it has been a year since your last Neighborhood Watch Block meeting or you’ve never had one, it’s time to talk to your neighbors about scheduling one.
-Please call the Crime Prevention Office at 626-451-5455 (We usually need at least a 2- or 3-week notice).
+Please call the Community Engagement Bureau at 626-451-5455 (We usually need at least a 2- or 3-week notice).